Dozens dead in Russian hockey team plane crash

 The crash raises concerns about Russian aviation safety.
 A crash less than three months ago killed 45 people.

-The Russian-made plane was carrying 37 passengers and eight crew when it crashed a few kilometers (miles) from the airport at Tunoshna outside Yaroslavl, 250 km (150 miles) north of Moscow, the Emergencies Ministry said.
+The Russian-made plane was carrying 37 passengers and eight crew when it crashed a few miles from the airport at Tunoshna outside Yaroslavl, 150 miles north of Moscow, the Emergencies Ministry said.

 "I heard a big bang and then a louder one 10 seconds later," said Andrei Gorshkov, a 16-year-old Tunoshna resident.
 "Flames shot high and a column of black smoke rose into the air."

-He said he had seen the plane about 300 metres over the village, its nose pointing at a downward angle, then lost sight of it as it fell.
+He said he had seen the plane about 300 meters (984.3 feet) over the village, its nose pointing at a downward angle, then lost sight of it as it fell.

 When he ran to the site, he said: "The wheel assembly was burning, half the plane was in the water, seats were floating and two people lay dead."